tcwriting/tcwriting/sessions.md

 Friday.
 9:30am: Classroom 2

 During the 2016 academic year, Professor Arna A. Shines had the privilege of teaching the same cohort of students for both semesters.
-Four of her former students--Kiesha Hardison, Quinterrius Jackson, La'Trice Ramsey, and Malik Roberson share perspectives on transitioning to college writing--from high school to college and from remediation to freshman composition and beyond.
+Three of her former students-- Angel Almora, Quinterrius Jackson, and Jamie Shines-- share perspectives on transitioning to college writing--from high school to college and from remediation to freshman composition and beyond.

 ---